-While there’s an argument to be made for curved TVs on the basis of aesthetics – some people like the look of a curved TV – there’s no dramatic difference in the viewing experience when you compare curved and flat TVs for everyday use, and some people may simply prefer traditional flat TVs.
+There’s an argument to be made for curved TVs on the basis of aesthetics – some people like the look of a curved TV.
+However, there’s no dramatic difference in the viewing experience when comparing curved and flat TVs for everyday use, and some people may simply prefer traditional flat TVs.

-The result: The flat screen Samsung UN55MU8000 had a FOV of 28 degrees, and the curved Samsung UN55MU8500 had a FOV of 28.42 degrees.
-At that distance of eight feet, that means the MU8500’s curved 55” screen looks like a 55.8” screen – a very small difference.
+The result was that the flat screen had a FOV of 28 degrees, and the curved screen had a FOV of 28.42 degrees.
+At that distance of eight feet, that means the MU8500’s curved 55 inch screen looks like a 55.8 inch screen – a very small difference.
 If you sit closer, then a curved screen may appear bigger, and this is why many curved monitors are still around, but for most people watching TV, there isn't any perceivable difference.

 The biggest reason to get a curved TV would be because you enjoy the look of it.
 One thing to keep in mind, though, is that curved TVs are a bit bulkier in the back.
 Combined with the difference in shape, this can make mounting a TV to a wall a bit trickier.

 Winner: Draw.
-As aesthetics are mostly subjective, there is no real winner here, but if you want the thinnest TV, go for a flat screen.
+As aesthetics are mostly subjective, there's no real winner here, but if you want the thinnest TV, go for a flat screen.

 As of the start of the 2020s, curved screens are practically a thing of the past.
 Samsung was the only major retailer to release a curved TV in 2020, and even at that, they only released one model.
 Their last premium curved TV was the Samsung Q7CN/Q7C QLED 2018, and since then, all of Samsung's QLED models are flat.
 Curved TVs used to cost a premium over their flat equivalent, but the Samsung TU8300 only costs a bit more than the Samsung TU8000, so there's no real difference between them.
 If you're buying a TV in 2021, it's more than likely that you're going to get a flat screen.